How to...

 • Last Played: The date and time of the last time you listened to each track

-Click Export, and iMazing will begin transferring the files from your iPhone, iPad or iPod touch to your computer's music library.
+Click Export in the bottom right corner and select Export to iTunes or Export to Music. iMazing will begin transferring the files from your iPhone, iPad or iPod touch to your computer's music library.
 The length of time this will take depends on how many tracks are selected.

 iTunes or Music may open during the transfer.
-This is perfectly normal: iMazing needs to communicate with those apps in order to create and add to playlists, and add track metadata to the music library.
+This is perfectly normal: iMazing needs to communicate with the app in order to create and add to playlists, and add track metadata to the music library.

-When iMazing finishes, the operation will be listed as successful in the Operations Window.
-Click on the magnifying glass icon to reveal a log file summarizing the export:
+When iMazing finishes, the operation will be listed as successful in the Operations Panel.
+Click on the magnifying glass icon to reveal past operations.

 iMazing Music Export Operation Completed

-The log is in CSV format.
+The log is in CSV format that can be opened in Excel or any other Spreadsheet editor.
 Here's an example:

 iMazing Music Export Log